veravoss/notepad/README.md

 # Notepad

-This ia my writing space.
+This is my writing space.